djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 # (2) the number of sales the vehicle has been in,
 # (3) the average price, and (4) the number of tickets

+#---------------------------------------------------------------------------------
+# iv.
+General Interface Information
+#---------------------------------------------------------------------------------
+#
+# i.
+Note: For Date Type information, you are able to set them as 'unset' in the
+# interface.
+However to maintain consistant error checking for database input (for
+# proper processing when you enter a DATE type value into Oracle) we will have
+# 'unset' set to today's date instead of an empty string.
+#
+# For the driver licence modules, the default 'unset' values are slightly different.
+# Please refer to that section for further detail.
+#
+# ii.
+Before you can interact with the module, you must log into an ORACLE SERVER.
+# The default server is set to the c291 student access given in lab.
+The user
+# must log in or else an error will prompt them to log in.